player-03/echoes/README.md

 	 * component, and it removes the `DisplayObject` from the scene.
 	 */
 	@:remove private function onDisplayObjectRemoved(displayObject:DisplayObject):Void {
-		Lib.current.removeChild(displayObject);
+		scene.removeChild(displayObject);
 	}

 	/**
-	 * This function is called several times per frame, once for every entity with
+	 * This function is called several times per frame, once for every entity
-	 * **both** a `DisplayObject` and a `Position`.
-It keeps the two components in
+	 * with **both** a `DisplayObject` and a `Position`.
+It keeps the two
-	 * sync, moving the former to match the latter.
+	 * components in sync, moving the former to match the latter.
 	 */
 	@:update private function updatePosition(displayObject:DisplayObject, position:Position):Void {
 		displayObject.x = position.x;